sodomon2/moonview/README.md

 # MoonView
-Moonterm is a simple image viewer in lua
+Moonview is a simple image viewer in lua

 ## Screenshot